2014 Georgia state elections: United States House of Representatives

 All of Georgia's fourteen seats in the United States House of Representatives were up for election in 2014.

 The race in the 12th congressional district is considered by political prognosticators to be the most competitive.
 In addition, open seat contests in the 1st, 10th, and 11th districts featured competitive Republican primaries for seats held by retiring Republican incumbents.
 There was also a competitive Democratic primary in the 4th district.

 Governor

-Incumbent Republican Governor Nathan Deal is ran for re-election to a second term as governor.
+Incumbent Republican Governor Nathan Deal ran for re-election to a second term as governor.

 Deal was challenged in the Republican primary by State Superintendent of Schools John Barge and Dalton Mayor David Pennington.
 He defeated them all, winning renomination with 72% to 17% for Pennington and 11% for Barge.

 State Senator Jason Carter, a grandson of former president and former governor Jimmy Carter, was unopposed for the Democratic Party's nomination.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Republican Lieutenant Governor Casey Cagle ran for re-election to a third term in office.
+Incumbent Republican lieutenant governor Casey Cagle ran for re-election to a third term in office.
 He was unopposed in the Republican primary.

 Connie Stokes, a former DeKalb County Commissioner, former state senator and candidate for Georgia's 4th congressional district in 2004 and 2010 was the Democratic nominee and was unopposed in her primary election.